Heffer Wolfe: Character

-Best friend of Rocko, Heffer was raised by wolves in O-Town who fattened him up to eat him.
-Eventually the family grew to love Heffer, so they instead raised him, not letting him know that he was adopted until Rocko accidentally revealed the truth when the Wolfe family invited him for dinner.
+Heffer was raised by wolves in O-Town who fattened him up to eat him.
+Eventually the wolves grew to love Heffer, so they instead raised him to adulthood.
+Despite their obvious differences, Heffer has no knowledge of his adoption until Rocko accidentally revealed the truth when the Wolfe family invited him for dinner.
 The mark which Heffer believed to be a "birthmark" on his buttocks is actually the plotting lines showing where the wolves were going to divide him.

-The Nickelodeon UK page describes Heffer as a "devoted friend" who "loves life."
+The Nickelodeon UK page describes Heffer as a "devoted friend" who "loves life".
 Heffer's lack of fear mostly stems from stupidity instead of genuine bravery.
-The Nickelodeon South East Asia website describes him as an "overgrown slob."
+The Nickelodeon Southeast Asia website describes him as an "overgrown slob".
 Despite being obese, he can drive; unlike Rocko he does not wear seat belts, mostly because the seat belts do not extend enough for him to wear them comfortably.
-Also he seems to be a hopeless romantic at times as mentioned in "Sugar Frosted Frights," where he asks Filburt's shell while in an eight-ball mode if he will ever find true love.
+Also he seems to be a hopeless romantic at times as mentioned in "Sugar Frosted Frights", where he asks Filburt's shell while in an eight-ball mode if he will ever find true love.

 Heffer holds several jobs: tree farmer, greenskeeper at a golf course, mail carrier, security guard, waiter at a café, and cashier.
-Despite his size, he can be very nimble at times, most notably when he is roller-skating.
-At the local skating rink, he is known as "The King," and performs his own skating routine at the request of the patrons.
+Despite his size, he can be unexpectedly nimble at times, most notably when he is roller skating.
+At the local skating rink, he is known as "The King", and performs his own skating routine at the request of the patrons.
+Heffer's biological father lives with a female cow named Joyce in a trailer in the Canoga Park section of the San Fernando Valley region of Los Angeles.

-Heffer's biological father lives with a girl cow named Joyce in a trailer in the Canoga Park section of the San Fernando Valley region of Los Angeles.
-A shaved and elderly version of Heffer makes a cameo appearance in the series finale of Murray's other show, Camp Lazlo, as the real scoutmaster.
-The normal version (animated by Dan Sills) also appears in the alternate ending.
+A shaved and elderly character resembling Heffer appears in the series finale of Camp Lazlo as the real scoutmaster; both him and the impostor were voiced by Tom Kenny.
+The character was designed to be Heffer himself and the scene featuring design was already animated but due to Nickelodeon and Cartoon Network's rivalry, Murray was forced to change his design to be legally distinct.